Estimated reading time: 20 minutes

 - Insurance Broker

-According to Morison Insurance in Canada is that brokers work on getting the best price for you.
+According to Morison Insurance in Canada, brokers work on getting the best price for you.

 The main difference between an insurance broker vs agent has to do with choice and independence.